gdbots/pbj/README.md

 </field>
 ```

-The `any_of` attribute define the message id that will be used to pull the message details.
+The `any-of` attribute define the message id that will be used to pull the message details.

 ### Full Schma Options